ethereum/go-ethereum/docs/_rpc/server.md

     geth --rpc --rpcport 3334

 JSON-RPC method namespaces must be whitelisted in order to be available through the HTTP server.
+An RPC error with error code `-32602` is generated if you call a namespace that isn't whitelisted.
 The default whitelist allows access to the "eth" and "shh" namespaces.
 To enable access to other APIs like account management ("personal") and debugging ("debug"), they must be configured via the `--rpcapi` flag.
 We do not recommend enabling such APIs over HTTP, however, since access to these methods increases the attack surface.